Daily Update on Novel Coronavirus (COVID-19)

-All travelers who have returned from those countries in the last 14 days should call Health Department infectious disease and epidemiology staff at 802-863-7240 to discuss monitoring for symptoms of shortness of breath, cough or fever.
+All travelers who have returned from those countries in the last 14 days should call the Health Department at 802-863-7240 to discuss monitoring for symptoms of shortness of breath, cough or fever.
 If you develop these symptoms, contact your health care provider right away.

 Everyday Preventive Measures

 Person-to-person spread of the virus is thought to occur mainly via respiratory droplets produced when an infected person coughs or sneezes.
 Much is still unknown about how the virus spreads.
 Take these everyday preventive actions to help stop the spread of germs: